 Just about any amiibo can be scanned into Super Smash Bros.
 Ultimate for some kind of reward.
 To scan them, go to Games and More on the main menu, then select amiibo.
 You'll be prompted to scan amiibo over your right Joy-Con's stick by tapping them and holding them until they scan.
 That's all there is to it!
 You can scan as many as you like, but depending on the amiibo, they will have different effects on the game.
 There are two types of amiibo: amiibo fighters and Spirits.

 Any amiibo that corresponds to an unlockable fighter in the game will scan as an amiibo fighter.
-This does not just go for the Super Smash Bros. versions of these amiibo, but for all versions.
+This is not just for the Super Smash Bros. versions of these amiibo, but for all versions.
 For example, the Yarn Yoshi amiibo will scan as Yoshi.
-Both versions of Isabelle's amiibo will scan as Isabelle, even though she does not have a Smash amiibo just yet.
+All versions of Isabelle's amiibo will scan as Isabelle.

 Scanning these allows you to turn them into amiibo fighters similar to the ones in Super Smash.
 Bros. for Wii U and 3DS.
 Essentially, these are "fighter" characters you can fight against in Smash battles and "train" to fight like you.
 For example, if you use a lot of airborne attacks, they'll learn from you and follow suit.
 You can train them however you like, then battle against them to test your skills or those of your friends.